Benjamin Guggenheim: Early life

-Guggenheim was born in Philadelphia, Pennsylvania, the fifth of seven sons of the wealthy mining magnate Meyer Guggenheim and Barbara Myers.
-The first member of his family to enter an institute of higher learning, he entered Columbia College in 1882, matriculating with the class of 1887.
-However, he found most of his course boring and dropped out after his second year.
+Guggenheim was born in Philadelphia, Pennsylvania, the fifth of seven sons of the wealthy mining magnate Meyer Guggenheim and Barbara.
+Meyer Guggenheim's parents were Jewish.
+His father was a Swiss Jew born in Lengnau, Aargau, Switzerland, and his mother was a German Jew.
+Meyer Guggenheim met Barbara Meyers (1834–1900), a fellow immigrant on the ship to the United States, and married her four years later around 1852.
+Benjamin was the first member of his family to enter an institute of higher learning-he entered Columbia College in 1882, matriculating with the class of 1887.
+However, he found most of his courses boring and dropped out after his second year.
 He also attended the Peirce School of Business (now Peirce College), then one of the most prominent business schools in the country.
-Guggenheim was Jewish.

-In 1894, he married Florette Seligman (1870–1937), daughter of James Seligman, a senior partner in the firm J. & W. Seligman & Co. and Rosa Seligman, née Content.
+In 1894, he married Florette Seligman (1870–1937), daughter of James Seligman, a senior partner in the firm J. & W. Seligman & Co., and Rosa Seligman, née Content.
 Her family originated in Baiersdorf, Franconia, Germany.
 Together, they had three daughters: Benita Rosalind Guggenheim (1895–1927), Marguerite "Peggy" Guggenheim (1898–1979) and Barbara Hazel Guggenheim (1903–1995).

 Guggenheim inherited a great deal of money from his mother.
 Due to business concerns, he grew distant from his wife and was frequently away from their New York City home.
 He maintained an apartment in Paris, France.

-Aboard the Titanic
+Titanic

-Guggenheim boarded the RMS Titanic and was accompanied by his mistress, a French singer named Léontine Aubart (1887–1964); his valet, Victor Giglio (1888–1912); his chauffeur, René Pernot (1872–1912); and Madame Aubart's maid, Emma Sägesser (1887–1964).
+Guggenheim boarded the RMS Titanic and was accompanied by his mistress, a French singer named Léontine Aubart (1887–1964); his secretary, Victor Giglio (1888–1912); his chauffeur, René Pernot (1872–1912); and Madame Aubart's maid, Emma Sägesser (1887–1964).
 His ticket was number 17593 and cost £79 4s (other sources give the price as £56 18s 7d).
 He and Giglio occupied stateroom cabin B84 while Aubart and Sägesser occupied cabin B35.
 Pernot occupied an unknown cabin in second class.

-Guggenheim and Giglio slept through the Titanic encounter with the iceberg only to be awakened just after midnight ship's time by Aubart and Sägesser, who had felt the collision.
+Guggenheim and Giglio slept through the Titanic's collision with the iceberg only to be awakened just after midnight ship's time by Aubart and Sägesser, who had felt the collision.
 Sägesser later quoted Giglio as saying, "Never mind, icebergs!
 What is an iceberg?"
-Guggenheim was persuaded to awaken and dress, and bedroom steward James Etches helped fit him with a lifebelt and a heavy sweater before sending Guggenheim, Giglio, and the two women up to the boat deck.
+Bedroom steward Henry Etches stopped by Guggenheim's stateroom, B-84 and awoke Guggenheim and Giglio, telling them to get dressed.
+During the evacuation, Steward Etches returned to Guggenheim's stateroom; Guggenheim answered the door on the first knock, leading Etches to conclude that the magnate had only just retired and undressed for bed.
+Etches entered the room, pulled their three lifebelts out, and placed one on Guggenheim.
+"This will hurt", Guggenheim complained.
+Etches helped to pull heavy sweaters over them both.
+Giglio and Guggenheim stayed together as they left the cabin and went out on deck.
+Etches saw them on their way.

 Etches later testified that Guggenheim and his valet went from lifeboat to lifeboat ensuring the women and children were safely aboard and that the two were of great assistance to the officers.